New Patient FAQ

 What forms of payment are accepted at your office?

 Anything but Discover — MasterCard, Visa, American Express, cash, or check.

 Cancellation of appointments

 There is a 72-hour cancellation policy for new patients.
 Your appointment must be cancelled at least 72 hours prior to your scheduled consultation or you will be charged $100 for a late cancel.
-You may cancel your appointment by calling the Waltham office at 781-736-1901 or the Plymouth office at 508.830.1201.
+You may cancel your appointment by calling the our office at 781-736-1901.

 Medical records can only be released with your authorization.
 It is your responsibility to obtain previous medical records from other physicians or health care providers that you wish your provider to review.
 If you feel your medical records are pertinent to your appointment here, please contact your physician or other health care provider to obtain these records and have them faxed or mailed to us.

 Do I need a referral?

 If you have HMO Blue for insurance, you need to obtain a referral from your primary care provider in order for your visit with us to be billed to your insurance.
 Referrals can be faxed to 781-736-1911.
 You should call to schedule an appointment with us prior to obtaining a referral, as you will need to know the date of your appointment and the NPI number of your provider.